AgHard/Youtube_Clone/README.md

+YouTube Clone

-A YouTube-like video streaming platform built with React.js, designed to replicate core functionalities such as video playback, search, and responsive UI.
+A YouTube-like video streaming platform built with React.js, designed to replicate core functionalities such as video playback, search, and a responsive UI.

+▶️ Video Section

+Videos are fetched dynamically using the YouTube Data API

+Each video card displays a thumbnail, title, channel name, and metadata

+Clicking a video opens a detailed view with the embedded YouTube player

+Smooth playback with full-screen capability

+Data is updated in real-time through API requests

+🎥 Demo Video:

+Click here to watch the demo on YouTube

 🚀 Features